12 Sep All of Our Mistakes Are Never Forgotten

 “Listen to me, Roger.
-You need to think about what you’re about to.”
+You need to consider what you’re about to do.”

 He chuckled and brought the blade closer to his face.

 “What I’m about to do?
-I’ve already fucked up beyond repair.
+I’ve already fucked up my life beyond repair.
 Anything else I do can’t possibly make it worse…”

 Roger stood up, never breaking eye contact from me.
 I remained perfectly focused on him.
 I didn’t want to give him any chance to make a move on me.
 He lifted his head up towards the sky and took in a deep breath.
 He let it out slowly, letting his breath go out into the air like cigarette smoke.

 “It’s not happy with us right now.
-In fact, it’s not happy with any of us.
+In fact, it’s down-right fucking pissed with a fair amount of us.
 You all have a little more time, but my time on this Earth has come to an end.”

-He slowly lifted up the blade and as he continued to stare into my eyes.
+He slowly lifted the blade and as he continued to stare into my eyes.

 “It says my death will be easy since I go first.”

 Roger then placed the blade up to his throat and sliced a deep gash into his flesh.
-The blade made a tearing sound as it tore his neck open.
+The blade made a tearing sound as it ripped his neck open.
 I watched as the dark crimson fluid gushed from his neck and splattered onto the snow.
-As it traveled through the air, the flood lights caught the liquid and reflected in some kind of sick beauty.
+As it traveled through the air, the floodlights caught the liquid and reflected on it with some kind of sick beauty.
 Behind me, I could hear multiple people vomiting.
 I’m not sure if it’s entirely correct, but I could swear I heard someone faint and fall to the ground.

 Roger dropped down to his knees, and the razor slipped from his hand.
 It fell into the snow and vanished from sight.
 Even though I thought it was over, blood continued the pour out of his gaping neck.
 It sounded like he tried to speak, but all that escaped from his throat was stomach-churning gargling noises.
 I had to place a hand over my mouth to stop myself from vomiting.
 I watched as Roger’s eyes rolled up into his head and he finally fell forward.

 At that moment, anyone who had not vomited or fainted crowded around his fallen figure.
-I didn’t join them however.
+I didn’t join them, however.
 I stood in place and stared out into the night.
-While everyone else was losing their mind in front of me, I tuned them out.
+While everyone else was losing their sanity in front of me, I tuned them out.

 While everyone else just seems saddened by Roger’s suicide, Drake and I know what really killed him.
 He was manipulated, but we’re not going to tell anyone that.
 Could you imagine what everyone would say or do to us if we told them Roger killed himself due to elements completely out of his control?
-I surely can, and it’s not a pretty sight.
+I surely can, and it wouldn’t be a pretty sight.

 Someone destroyed our radio in the middle of the night.
 We had all gone to bed saddened by the news that snow crawlers would take an extra three days to get here.
 They’re being brought in by a fleet of army helicopters.
 Apparently over the next few days, the weather is supposed to be too bad for them to fly.

 When everyone woke up this morning, we discovered that the weather had died down a little bit.
-When my boss went to the radio room to see if the helicopters could make it through today, he discovered it.
+My boss went to the radio room to see if the helicopters could make it through today and discovered the damage.
 It looked like someone had taken an axe to it.
-Shards of metal, broken glass, and fractured circuit boards littered the floor.
+Shards of metal, broken glass, and fractured bits of circuit littered the floor.
 While everyone either stood in the room or looked through the doorway, my boss slowly turned to us and glared.

 “I’ve had enough of this!
 I’m instituting a curfew.
 If I see a single one of you outside of your rooms past 10 p.m. without my permission, I will shoot.”